Elevation Check

 API Comparison

-Compare your track's recorded elevation against real-world elevation data from the Open-Elevation API.
+Compare your track's recorded elevation against real-world DEM data.

-- Calculates statistics including average difference, max difference, and RMSE
+Statistics shown: sample count, average difference, max difference, and RMSE.

 Anomaly Detection